Bergman, Huizenga, Moolenaar Call for Washington to Hold Agricultural Trade Hearing in Michigan

 On Friday, U.S. Representatives Jack Bergman (MI-01), Bill Huizenga (MI-02), and John Moolenar (MI-04) called for the United States Trade Representative (USTR), U.S. Department of Agriculture, and U.S. Department of Commerce to hold a field hearing in Michigan to hear directly from specialty crop growers, producers, and farmers.

-Michigan is unique in the fact that it is able to grow a multitude of specialty crops, such as tart cherries, and this increases the negative impact questionable trade practices have on Michigan agriculture.
 "When Michigan farmers have a level playing field, they can compete with anyone in the world.
 However, our farmers and growers have suffered significantly due to questionable foreign trade practices and the inability to seek redress.
-Our specialty crop farmers, which includes the asparagus, blueberry, and cherry growers, among others, are forced to compete on a playing field that is tilted against them," wrote Michigan Congressmen Jack Bergman, Bill Huizenga, and John Moolenaar. |
+Our specialty crop farmers, which includes the asparagus, blueberry, and cherry growers, among others, are forced to compete on a playing field that is tilted against them," wrote Michigan Congressmen Jack Bergman, Bill Huizenga, and John Moolenaar.